Sasquatch lose playoff opener to Big Sticks 7-4

 Badlands built an early 6-1 lead and held on to defeat Spearfish 7-4.

+Vorwald singled, scoring O’Brien and Kracht to cut the Badlands lead to 7-4.

+Spearfish had the bases loaded in the bottom of the eighth, but failed to produce a run.

-Trey Vorwald had two hits, and Gabe Springer and Keenan O’Brien each had a hit for Spearfish.
+Vorwald had two hits, and Springer and Keenan O’Brien each had a hit for Spearfish.

 (0) comments